motdiem/instead/README.md

 ## License

-This code is provided as-is for personal or commercial use under the MIT License.
+This code is provided as-is for personal or commercial use.

 ## Credits